 In addition to the requirements of the Investment Advisers Act of 1940 and the state securities laws, there are several sections of the Securities Exchange Act of 1934 (the “1934 Act”) that a registered investment advisor should review.
 Four important requirements, which require certain reporting and disclosure documents, are set forth under Sections 13(d), 13(f), 13(g), and 13(h) of the 1934 Act and the subsequent rules and regulations adopted by the United States Securities and Exchange Commission (“SEC”) under those sections.
 Section 13(f) and the requirement to complete and file Form 13F are likely the most common of these provisions.
 This page provides general answers to some frequently asked questions regarding Form 13F and the temporarily imposed Form SH.
 The page also provides a quick overview of Section 13(d), 13(g) and 13(h).
+Finally, these FAQs also address the Form N-PX and Edgar NEXT.
 These answers are offered for educational purposes only and should not be considered a substitute for consulting with a compliance resource about your particular situation.
-RIA Compliance Consultants provides compliance consulting services for schedules 13D, 13F, 13G, 13H and Form SH.
+RIA Compliance Consultants provides compliance consulting services for schedules 13D, 13F, 13G, 13H, Form SH and Form N-PX.
 We are available to assist you in working with a third-party filing service.

 Section 13(f) of the 1934 Act requires institutional investment managers with investment discretion over $100 million or more of certain equity securities to file quarterly reports disclosing their holdings.
 The quarterly reports are filed on the so called Form 13F.